Industrial-Strength Concrete Etcher that is Non-Corrosive to Skin

 When it comes to applying paints or surface sealers, coatings like epoxy or urethane, penetrating sealers, concrete stains, overlays, or levelers, the key to success is the surface profile of your concrete.
 Penetrating sealers and stains need enlarged pores to absorb into and paints and coatings the “tooth” to hold onto.
 If proper surface conditions are not met then the fruits of your labor may fail over a short period of time, not to mention the money you’ve wasted on the product!

-DID YOU KNOW? – Many acid etching products contain masking agents used to “mask” hazardous or pungent odors.
-PowerEtch has no added masking agents and features low odor with less fumes.
+Did You Know? – Many acid etching products contain masking agents used to “mask” hazardous or pungent odors.
+PowerEtch has no added masking agents and features low odor with fewer fumes

 Order PowerEtch Today